Concealed Carry Picture

 7. Use of Firearm

-imminent risk of death or serious bodily harm to themselves or others.
-Use of force must
+• A firearm may only be discharged if the authorized individual reasonably perceives an imminent risk of death or serious bodily harm to themselves or others.
+Use of force must comply with all applicable state and federal laws.

-• Any weapon taken out of the conceal carry holster except to place it in a biometric box
+• Any weapon taken out of the conceal carry holster except to place it in a biometric box will be reported to administration.

 8. Confidentiality and Communication

-• Authorized individuals’ identities shall remain confidential and exempt from public
+• Authorized individuals’ identities shall remain confidential and exempt from public records requests.

 o Local law enforcement agencies with jurisdiction.